phalcon-nucleon/nucleon/README.md

 [![Build Status](https://travis-ci.org/Ark4ne/phalcon-luxury-framework.svg?branch=master)](https://travis-ci.org/Ark4ne/phalcon-luxury-framework)

 # About
-Luxury is a web application that uses Phalcon.
+Luxury is a web application that uses [Phalcon](https://www.phalconphp.com/) .
 Our philosophy is to make the web faster, with enjoyable development.

 # Install